Tap into the magical benefits of using Castor Oil for Sinus Headaches and harness the true potential of this natural remedy!

 - Once at the ends of your eyebrows, breathe out while pressing fingers downward (alongside temples).

-- You can also tap your forehead lightly (like your playing the piano) to open nasal passages.
+- Repeat several times.
+You can also tap your forehead lightly to open nasal passages.

 Precautions to Follow

 - Before starting any new treatment, including castor oil, consult a healthcare provider, especially if you are pregnant, nursing, or have a pre-existing medical condition.